 -In an emergency your advocate will attend a hospital or A&E department to assist you and your family through an acute event and help you to make informed decisions about treatment choices.
 We understand the language and culture of hospitals and can ensure that your treatment is timely and appropriate.

 -A health trained patient advocate asks the important questions you may not know to ask.
 We collaborate with your providers so that your care is co-ordinated and so they are all in the loop regarding your condition, your treatments and your wishes.

 -We provide you with written reports of all meetings we attend and (with your permission) circulate these to all your providers.
 This advocacy means everyone is on the same page.

-We are both healthcare professionals with years of experience in the aged and healthcare systems in NSW.
-We are qualified patient advocates and use our experience, communication skills, networks and commitment to get results for our clients.
+Dorothy & Kay are both healthcare professionals with decades of experience in the aged and healthcare systems in NSW.
+We are qualified patient advocates and draw on our advocacy training, experience, communication skills, networks and commitment to get results for our clients.
 We do not provide nursing or medical care.

 * This website is the marketing platform for two Sydney based patient advocates who work as sole traders in separate businesses with individual ABNs*.
 Each is a qualified health professional, has completed Patient Advocate training and has individual Professional Indemnity Insurance.